sanskrit/learnsanskrit.org/content/guide/sounds/the-sound-system.md

 with both the soft palate and the lips, they are called {dfn labio-velar}
 {sa-opt kanThoSThya}.

-None of these new terms need to be remembered.
-They are simply listed here for your reference.
+You do not need to remember any of these new terms.
+We list them here just for your reference.